Kerry Carpenter Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.

-- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Marlins pitchers combine to surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to rank 11th in baseball in home runs allowed (116 total, 1.1 per game).

-- The Marlins will look to Cueto (0-1) in his third start of the season.

-- In his most recent time out on Saturday, the right-hander threw six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.
+- His last time out was on Sunday against the Colorado Rockies, when the lefty tossed seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.